codedragon/Puppy_career_talk/slides.md

 ## Desperation is not a good job mode
-* create or join an informal group or meetup group of people looking for work<!-- .element: class="fragment" data-fragment-index="1" -->
+* create or join a group of people looking for work<!-- .element: class="fragment" data-fragment-index="1" -->
     * acquaintances/friends/meetup group
     * exchange resumes, cover letters, practice interviews
 * More general or professional help:<!-- .element: class="fragment" data-fragment-index="2" -->